hyperledger/besu-docs/docs/Reference/CLI/CLI-Subcommands.md

 ## retesteth

-Runs a Retesteth compatible server.
-[Retesteth](https://github.com/ethereum/retesteth/wiki) is a developer tool that runs Ethereum consensus tests on an Ethereum client.
+Runs a Retesteth-compatible server.
+[Retesteth](https://github.com/ethereum/retesteth/wiki) is a developer tool that can generate and run consensus tests against any Ethereum client running such a server.

 This command accepts the following command line options: